conceptree/bayesEmailFilter/README.md

 ## Project Needs/Requirements

 1. Shall use Python.
-2. Shall use the Naive Bayes for email classification.
+2. Shall use the Naive Bayes algorithm for email classification.
 3. Shall use the sms.csv file as the project emails data base or other public available repositories data.
 4. Shall use a training, test and validation collection 70/15/15.
 5. Can, eventually, submit the documents trough a pre-processing process to remove not relevant content like not informative characters or strings.